The past few days have been the most challenging of my life.

 We'll be accepting submissions through our Instagram page, so keep an eye out for that soon.
 We wish you a very happy holiday!

 Update 2/17/19: Our project is completed and it was tremendously successful!
 Thank you for your support and submissions.
-Check out a few of our favorites by clicking the button below.
+Check out all our submissions below!

 Author: Claire Cao